Jayanth24/HackGTProject/README.md

 # HackGTProject
-Amazon Sponsor challenge created at HackGT - Alexa Student Skill
+Amazon Sponsor challenge created at HackGT - Alexa Student Life Skill

 This skill has the capability to improve the life of a student in 4